rafaelpungue/rafaelpungue/README.md

 ## 🚀 About Me
 Welcome to my portfolio!
 Here you’ll find a curated selection of my projects in Data Science and Analytics.

 I am passionate about transforming raw data into actionable insights.
-My experience in cultivation, finance, supply chain, and risk analytics.
+My experience spans cultivation, finance, supply chain, and risk analytics.

 I specialize in leveraging data to drive smarter decisions and build intelligent solutions.